equivalent/equivalent.github.io/_posts/article/2019-02-22-visualized-desktop-workspaces-flow.md

 > In the past I use to use Mac OSx, native Ubuntu desktop environment (before they made workspaces stupid and not usable in Ubuntu 18.04),
 > and several other Linux distros.
 Everywhere I was able to configure similar setup.
-> I cannot give you any recommendation on Windows as I didn't use it for
+> I know windows 10 has workspaces equivalent but I don't know how it
-> over 10 years.
+> works as I don't use it

 You can set the workspace switch shortcuts to anything that make sense for you I'll provide just 2 examples I used: